-In our study Romans chapter five, we look at the benefits we receive for today through Jesus Christ.
+In our study Romans chapter five, we look at the benefits we receive for today through Yeshua Messiah.
 In our world today, people live for instant gratification and many are not interested in the things of God because they see that as far in the future.
-Many think that they will just wait until the last minute to accept Christ and be saved.
+Many think that they will just wait until the last minute to accept Yeshua and be saved.
 In doing so, they miss out on the benefits that God has given us for today.

 When sin came into the world, through Adam, the relationship between man and God was broken and there was no longer peace.
-When we are saved by Jesus Christ from the penalty of our sin, we receive eight specific benefits listed in this chapter.
+When we are saved by Yeshua Messiah from the penalty of our sin, we receive eight specific benefits listed in this chapter.
 Throughout the Bible, the number eight is associated with resurrection and the beginning of a new era.
-Our faith in Jesus Christ begins a new era as we are a new creation through Him.
+Our faith in Yeshua Messiah begins a new era as we are a new creation through him.
 The first is "peace with God" and describes the fact that we are no longer enemies of God.

-through whom we have gained access by faith into this grace in which we now stand.
+Also through him and on the ground of our trust, we have gained access to this grace in which we stand;

-The second benefit we receive for today in Christ is "access" to the Father.
-As His child, we can take all of our concerns and requests directly to the Creator of the universe.
+The second benefit we receive for today in Yeshua Messiah is "access" to the Father.
+As his child, we can take all of our concerns and requests directly to the creator of the universe.

 The third benefit is "hope" and our hope is that we will be in the presence of God.
 We have that for today as well as for tomorrow.

-Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance;
+But not only that, let us also boast in our troubles; because we know that trouble produces endurance,

 The fourth benefit for today is patience (perseverance).
-Because of our faith in Jesus Christ, the world will not accept us and so there will be suffering.
+Because of our faith in Yeshua Messiah, the world will not accept us and so there will be suffering.
 We can rejoice in this suffering because this helps us to grow in patience.

-This passage contains two more of the benefits we have today in Christ.
+This passage contains two more of the benefits we have today in Yeshua Messiah.
 First, is God's love in our hearts.
-God's love is in our hearts and changes our hearts and that love is the sacrificial love that Jesus displayed on the cross as He died for His enemies.
+God's love is in our hearts and changes our hearts and that love is the sacrificial love that Yeshua displayed on the cross as he died for his enemies.
 The second benefit in this passage (sixth overall) is the gift of the Holy Spirit which is God living in us.
 1 Peter 1:2 tells us that one of the jobs of the Holy Spirit is leading us to sanctification.
 We do not have to walk alone today as God walks with us and in us through the Spirit.

 Paul reminds us of what God means by love and we see that it is very different than the definition that the world has today.
 We see that love is doing something big for someone who hates you and expecting nothing in return.
 That is only possible through the very power of God living in you.

-We are made right with God by the blood of Jesus Christ.
+We are made right with God by the blood of Yeshua Messiah.
 Therefore, we have the benefit of being assured that we will not face the wrath of God.
 It seems that things are going from bad to worse in the world but, because of this assurance, we do not have to walk around in fear of what is to come.

 The last benefit that Paul lists here is reconciliation.
 He tells us here that we are not only saved from death but we have a right relationship with God.
-We were estranged from God due to our sin but through the blood of Jesus Christ our relationship has been restored.
+We were estranged from God due to our sin but through the blood of Yeshua Messiah our relationship has been restored.

 Now, Paul reminds us that we all need to be saved as all have sinned as it entered the world through Adam.
 Because of that sin, which God knew was going to happen even before they disobeyed, we have the effects of spiritual and physical death.
 You see, before their sin, Adam and Eve were allowed to eat from the tree of eternal life so they could have lived forever physically with God in the garden.
 They chose to disobey and so were not allowed to eat from the tree of life and so we have physical death as well as spiritual death from that sin.